aaronallen8455/breakpoint/README.md

 - If there is anything buffered in `stdin` then that will interfere with the blocking mechanism.
 - Concurrent threads are not blocked in GHC < 9.2.x
-- In GHC < 9.2.x or when using the non-threaded runtime, calls to `threadDelay` are not suspended by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.
+- On Windows, in GHC < 9.2.x, or when using the non-threaded runtime, calls to `threadDelay` are not suspended by breakpoints in the sense that time continues to elapse, however they won't unblock until the breakpoint finishes.
+- Variables being traced cannot contain universally quantified type variables with class constraints.
+This happens most commonly with a where clause binding that lacks a type signature.
+This can typically be worked around by supplying a type signature that is monomorphic or that unifies the type variable with an outer scoped variable.